zulip/zulip/docs/production/authentication-methods.md

         user ID) and name for the user.
      5. The `display_name` and `display_icon` fields are used to
         display the login/registration buttons for the IdP.
+     6. The `auto_signup` field determines how Zulip should handle login attempts by users who don't have an account yet.

 1. Install the certificate(s) required for SAML authentication.
 You will definitely need the public certificate of your IdP.
 Some IdP